Code-Institute-Submissions/kuua/README.md

 - An embedded GoogleMaps with the location to facilitate visitors to find us.
 - The Footer, with contact information and social media links

-### Existing Features
+## Existing Features

 - The navigation bar collapses with a burger button
 - The gallery, with clickable buttons displaying available pieces.
 This has been achieved using Fancybox.
 - Contact Us, to email the gallery with questions and queries
 - The Footer, with contact information and social media links

-## Using the Contact Us form ##
+## Using the Contact Us form

 Go to "Contact Us"

 - The contact fields are required and sending emssages without completing isn't allowed, showing a message to fill the form befre sending.
 - A preselected set of reasons to contact shows in a drop down menu.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-### Features Left to Implement
+## Features Left to Implement

 .
 In a future release I would like to add a filter of paintinGs per style.
 .
 I would also like to add a shopping cart and a e-commerce marketplace for customers to select, check out, pay and purchase art pieces.

-## Technologies Used
+# Technologies Used

-### The project was build with ###
+## The project was build with:

 .
-HTML to code the contant
+HTML to code the content
 .
 CSS to style
 .
 Bootstrap to add features
 .
 Fontawesome preset icons